coffeepyros/map-soluna-react/README.md

-# End of React Module Project
+# End of React Module - Test Project

 Hex-based mapping tool for Dungeons & Dragons RPG campaign.
 Players can label newly discovered areas of the world, add a terrain type and notes.